 - No parents with children.
 Some landlords don't want adult tenants sharing a bedroom with their child.
 This is usually because these landlords believe that letting children occupy their own room is a better parenting strategy.

 - No children with children.
-You may encounter a landlord who doesn't like the idea of children sharing a bedroom with each other.
+You may encounter a landlord who doesn't like the idea of children sharing a bedroom.
 Or a landlord may allow bedroom sharing only if the children are of the same sex.
 Such landlords often cite morality or privacy concerns as the justification for their rule.

 Why Does It Matter?

 If a landlord could legally restrict children's sleeping arrangements, it would significantly affect many families' housing choices.

 Imagine that a single mother wants to rent a one-bedroom apartment for herself and her young child, but the landlord insists that the child must have her own bedroom.
 This would mean the mother must rent a two-bedroom apartment at a higher monthly rent.
 If many landlords had such a rule, it could take several months until the mother finds a landlord who would rent a one-bedroom apartment for her.

 Fortunately for apartment hunters, the FHA bars landlords from making rules that limit housing choices for families with children.
 As the parent or guardian of children, you get to make the parenting decisions, which includes choosing a sleeping arrangement that you feel works best for your family and your budget.
 The law requires landlords to stay out of that sort of decision-making.